Observations from the UW Huskies’ fourth football practice of the spring

 Extra points

-- After missing practices on Saturday and Wednesday for an unspecified reason, junior running back Richard Newton participated on Monday — working primarily with the second and third teams.
-The 6-0, 215-pounder practiced on Friday as well.
+- After missing practices Saturday and Wednesday for an unspecified reason, junior running back Richard Newton participated Monday — working primarily with the second and third teams.
+The 6-0, 215-pounder practiced Friday as well.

 - Though tackling was technically not allowed in shoulder pads and shorts, redshirt sophomore inside linebacker Daniel Heimuli filled a gap to put a good lick on walk-on running back Capassio Cherry.

-- UW’s kick returners on Monday were Cameron Davis, Sean McGrew, Kamari Pleasant, Richard Newton and Kyler Gordon.
-The team’s punt returner was wide receiver Jalen McMillan, after cornerback Trent McDuffie took on those duties last week.
+- UW’s kick returners were Cameron Davis, McGrew, Pleasant, Newton and Kyler Gordon.
+The team’s punt returner was wide receiver McMillan, after cornerback Trent McDuffie took on those duties last week.

 - Redshirt freshman tight end Mason West watched his fourth consecutive practice from the sideline.

-- UW returns to Husky Stadium at 8:30 a.m. on Wednesday for its second of 10 open practices where fans are encouraged to attend.
+- UW returns to Husky Stadium at 8:30 a.m.
+Wednesday for its second of 10 open practices that fans are encouraged to attend.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.